flyx/NimYAML/README.md

    - Possibly use `genSym` for predefined and generated `yamlTag` procs because they are an implementation detail and should not be visible to the caller. same goes for `lazyLoadTag` and `safeLoadUri`.
- * General:
-   - Proper error handling (do not use `ValueError` for everything)
-   - Proper error handling, seriously
-   - Document exceptions with `raises` pragmas in code

 ## License